mechmotum/eBikeSpdController/README.rst

 eBikeSpdController
 ==================

 This repo contains the source files for the design, implementation and testing of a cruise control system for an instrumented electric bicycle.
+Additionally, this repo contains project documentation in the form of a user/technical guide and master electrical schematic for the cruise control system.
+Newcomers to this project should begin by reading the user/technical guide.

 Controller Design Source Code
 -----------------------------